Young people who become pregnant

 Your local team of midwives can help you make decisions and find support for everything from mental health to financial advice services.
 It’s a good idea to let them know as soon as you are pregnant.

-Contact your GP, or refer yourself to maternity services by visiting the tell us you’re pregnant page on the Bump, Birth & Beyond website.
+Contact your GP, or refer yourself to maternity services by visiting the tell us you’re pregnant page on the Bump, Birth and Beyond website.

 Unplanned baby